Inesculent/cot-4500-as3/README.md

 Dylan Dinh

-1/19/2023

-This is the intro assignment for COT4500.
-It is also my first time ever coding in python so some of the methods utilized may not be the most efficient or optimal.

-The sole requirement for the code to function is the use of numpy, which is on version 1.24.1 as stated in the requirements txt file.

-To execute the code, simply type:

-python "path/intro_to_python.py"
+4/2/23

+This is assignment 3 for COT4500

+The sole requirement of this file to run is numpy

+The program will utilize different methods to manipulate and gather information on certain matricies, as learned in the Numerical Calculus Course

+In order to run the file, simply type

-into the command prompt
+python "path/assignment_3.py" into the terminal

-The result should return:

-[[1 0 0]
- [0 1 0]
- [0 0 1]]

-[[1 3 3]
- [3 1 3]
- [3 3 1]]

-[[1 3]
- [3 1]
- [3 3]]